Assam State Archives in Guwahati, India

 Research Interests:

-My dissertation examines the politics of peripheries and state-building in the geographically challenging highland borderlands of South and Southeast Asia.
-Departing from the prevailing theories of state-building emphasizing the center's capacity and will, I develop an endogenous theory of state-building by focusing on the conditions and dynamics within the hinterlands that shape the state-building processes.
-I argue that group structures (fragmented or hegemonic) within peripheral societies, inherited from colonial and missionary actors in the 19th and early 20th centuries, are crucial in determining center-periphery dynamics and the center's state-building response in the postcolonial period.
-Specifically, the group structures shape the collective action capacities of the periphery and its preference for state collaboration, which in turn constrain the center's choice for more mediated/centralized rule and its opportunity to extend state visibility throughout the territory.
-I test this theory against a subnational comparison of two borderlands of India (Nagaland, Mizoram, 1947-72) as a primary case and Burma (Chin and Kachin, 1948-62) as a shadow case.
-Based on the thirteen months of fieldwork in 2018-2020 in these remote regions, I found that the theory explains empirical patterns of state-building in these cases relatively well.
-This dissertation concludes by summarizing the empirical findings and discussing alternative accounts and policy implications.
+This dissertation examines the politics of peripheries and state-building in the geographically challenging borderlands of South and Southeast Asian highlands.
+Departing from prevailing theories of state-building which emphasize the center's capacity and will, I develop an endogenous theory of state-building that focuses on the conditions and dynamics within the peripheries that shape the state-building processes.
+I argue that group structures, whether fragmented or hegemonic, within peripheral societies are crucial in determining center-periphery dynamics and the center’s state-building response in the postcolonial period.
+Specifically, the group structures shape the collective action capacities of the periphery and its preference for state collaboration, which in turn constrain the center’s choice for more mediated/centralized rule and its opportunity to extend state visibility throughout the territory.
+To test this theory, I construct a subnational controlled comparison of two borderlands of India (Nagaland, Mizoram, 1947-89) as the primary case and Burma (Chin and Kachin, 1948-62) as the shadow case.
+Drawing on extensive archival and interview data collected during thirteen months of fieldwork in 2018-2020 in these remote regions, I find that existing theories of state-building often oversimplify the intricate local conditions that shape political development and the projection of state power in the previously ungoverned hinterlands and that my theory better explains empirical patterns of statebuilding observed in these cases.

 2023.
 "Buffer Zones and International Rivalry: Internal and External Geographic Separation Mechanisms" (with Boaz Atzili), International Affairs, 99(2): 645-665.